Newtown grieves after Sandy Hook school shooting

 Now that 20 of its elementary schoolchildren have been murdered in their classroom by a gunman on a rampage, that sense of security has been shattered.
 So many people shared the same sentiment with me - we never thought it could happen here.

 Outside the Catholic St Rose Church of Lima, where a vigil was held for the dead, hundreds who couldn't get in for the service stood outside, straining to catch what was said.

 Twenty-six candles for the killer's victims at the school burned brightly, as parents hugged their children, their eyes bright with tears.

 People who couldn't get into the church stood in a circle, holding hands and singing Amazing Grace and Away in a Manger.

 Impromptu prayers for the dead were said.
 One man whose daughter was inside the school when the killings took place watched her play happily with her siblings.

 The child was smiling; the father was unable to speak.
-A teenager who lost his younger brother was comforted by a friend.'New saints'
+A teenager who lost his younger brother was comforted by a friend.